Rod Northey is head of Gowling WLG's Practice Group for Environmental Law.

 Ongoing client work has Rod leading legal teams for several major environmental assessments in the transportation, energy and mining sectors across Ontario and in Nunavut:

-As litigation counsel, Rod has been involved in dozens of tribunal and court appeals, including more than 40 reported environmental law decisions before federal and Ontario trial and appellate courts, and Ontario environmental and land use tribunals.
-His litigation experience includes acting as co-counsel for five Halton municipalities and Conservation Halton regarding federalism and environmental assessment issues raised by a proposed road-rail transfer facility, for the Town of Oakville in two appeals involving cultural and natural heritage now before the Ontario Court of Appeal, and for public interest applicants in an appeal before the same court regarding the applicability of an 1826 statute to green space in the City of Toronto.
-Past litigation includes acting for Suncor Energy Services through Ontario’s first renewable energy approval hearing, and leading the City of Burlington’s legal team for a 100-day resource extraction hearing on the Niagara Escarpment, including legal and expert issues in land use, hydrogeology, hydrology, endangered species, air quality, human health, agriculture and conservation biology.
+As litigation counsel, Rod has been involved in dozens of tribunal and court appeals, including more than 40 reported environmental law decisions before federal and Ontario trial and appellate courts, and Ontario environmental and land use tribunals, including acting for the applicant in Ontario's first renewable energy approval hearing, and leading the City of Burlington through a 100-day resource extraction hearing on the Niagara Escarpment.

 Throughout his career, Rod has been active in environmental law reform.
 He was a member of the 2004 Ontario executive panel appointed by the Minister of the Environment to reform Ontario environmental assessment for green energy, transit, and waste management.
 He was also a member of the Ontario task force to develop the province's two-million-acre greenbelt.
 Rod has been retained by the federal government to deal with law reform on the precautionary principle, applying environmental assessment to Crown corporations.
 For several years in the late 1990s and early 2000s, Rod provided advice and assistance to the then-Canadian International Development Agency on applying environmental assessment to projects outside Canada, including review of international and global assessment regimes and attendance at international discussions.
 He has also appeared before parliamentary and senate committees on the topics of environmental assessment and constitutional law.

-Rod is an adjunct faculty member at Osgoode Hall Law School's Infrastructure Law LLM program for its course on environmental protection and regulatory conflicts.
+Rod is an adjunct faculty member at Osgoode Hall Law School's Energy and Infrastructure Law LLM program for its course on environmental protection.
 He is recognized by his peers in national and international listings, for environmental law, including Lexpert, Who's Who Legal: The International Who's Who of Business Lawyers and The Best Lawyers in Canada.